 Facebook is under tremendous pressure from the left and anti-Trump Democrats in Congress to make changes after the 2016 election.
 And their hastily made changes will dramatically change how you read the news.

-But there is a way to ensure you don’t miss stories from the The Political Insider.
-Below are the instructions for how to update your Facebook settings so that your newsfeed prioritizes posts by sites you follow, like The Political Insider, rather than letting the platform determine what you get to see.
+Second, below are the instructions for how to update your Facebook settings so that your newsfeed prioritizes posts by sites you follow, like The Political Insider, rather than letting the platform determine what you get to see.

 Step 1) Go to the drop-down arrow at the top righthand corner and select “News Feed Preferences.”